Floer homology: Floer homology of three-manifolds

 The three-manifold Floer homologies also come equipped with a distinguished element of the homology if the three-manifold is equipped with a contact structure.
 Kronheimer and Mrowka first introduced the contact element in the Seiberg–Witten case.
 Ozsvath and Szabo constructed it for Heegaard Floer homology using Giroux's relation between contact manifolds and open book decompositions, and it comes for free, as the homology class of the empty set, in embedded contact homology.
-(Which, unlike the other three, requires a contact homology for its definition.
+(Which, unlike the other three, requires a contact structure for its definition.
 For embedded contact homology see Hutchings (2009).

 These theories all come equipped with a priori relative gradings; these have been lifted to absolute gradings (by homotopy classes of oriented 2-plane fields) by Kronheimer and Mrowka (for SWF), Gripp and Huang (for HF), and Hutchings (for ECH).
 Cristofaro-Gardiner has shown that Taubes' isomorphism between ECH and Seiberg–Witten Floer cohomology preserves these absolute gradings.